ORNL-Modelica/UnrealEngine-FMIPlugin/README.md

 - Visual Studio 2022
 - **An unzip utility on path, currently supported are unzip, 7z, tar**

-FMU
-- The included example FMU, `test.fmu`, and is a [Lorenz System model](https://en.wikipedia.org/wiki/Lorenz_system).
-  - The Modelica file is included in the `Modelica` folder.
-- This FMU is generated using Dymola 2021 with Binary Model Export License (i.e., license free FMU)

-# Regarding `A_FMU`
+# `A_FMU` -> The Workhorse

-In this current version, the `A_FMU` under `FMIKit C++ Classes/FMIKit/Public` contains the magic to make the FMU run.
+`A_FMU` under [`UEFMI C++ Classes/UEFMI/Public`](./DemoUEFMIPlugin/Plugins/UEFMI/Source/UEFMI/Private/A_FMU.cpp) contains the magic to make the FMU run.
 Users are highly encouraged to look at `A_FMU.cpp` if they need to understand more intimately the implementation.
+A couple important notes are:
+- `PathFMU` is the location of the FMU and supports relative or absolute paths.
-- `mResults` returns the results requested by the user `mStoredVariables`.
+- `mResults` returns the results requested from the variables added to `mStoredVariables`.
   - `mResults` only returns values when `mAutoSimulateTick` = True.
-Else it is empty and variables can be retrieved using the `GetReal()` function.
+Else it is empty and variables must be be retrieved using the `GetReal()` function.
-- `mModelVariables` are the names of all the variables found in the model.
+- `mModelVariables` are the names of all availble variables found in the model which could be added to `mStoredVariables`.

 # Installation

+This repostory provides the plugin ready to be used in an example project.
+To use in a new project, copy and paste the the `UEFMI` plugin folder (at `DemoUEFMIPlugin/Plugins/UEFMI`) into the `Plugin` folder of your project.

+To get this project use one of the following methods:
+ - Method 1 - manual copying of third party files.
-Follow the following steps to get this project up and running on your own computer.
-This project uses symbolic links (Method 2) but those can be tricky.
-So if you are not familiar with them it is recommended to use Method 1.
+ - Method 2 - symbolic links (can be tricky.
+So if you are not familiar with them it is recommended to use Method 1.)

 **Method 1**
-1. Clone the repositoy with FMIKit submodule
+1. Clone the repository with FMIKit submodule
    - `git clone https://github.com/ORNL-Modelica/UnrealEngine-FMIPlugin.git`
    - `cd` to repo
    - `git submodule init`
    - `git submodule update`
        - `git submodule update --remote` to grab the latest commits instead of specific commit
-1. Fix the symbolic links
+1. Replace the symbolic links with c++ code
-   - From: <br> `UnrealEngine-FMIPlugin/FMIPlugin/Plugins/FMIKit/ThirdParty/fmikit/src`
+   - From: <br> `UnrealEngine-FMIPlugin/DemoUEFMIPlugin/Plugins/FMIKit/ThirdParty/fmikit/src`
        - Copy the files `FMU.cpp`, `FMU1.cpp`, and `FMU2.cpp`
-   - To: <br> `UnrealEngine-FMIPlugin/FMIPlugin/Plugins/FMIKit/Source/FMIKit/ThirdParty/fmikit/src`
+   - To: <br> `UnrealEngine-FMIPlugin/DemoUEFMIPlugin/Plugins/FMIKit/Source/FMIKit/ThirdParty/fmikit/src`
        - Replace the files in which have the same names
-1. Launch the `FMIPlugin.uproject` rebuilding the project when prompted.
+1. Launch the `DemoUEFMIPlugin.uproject` rebuilding the project when prompted.
-1. Have fun!

 **Method 2**
 1. Clone the repository
-  - "git submodule update --init"
+  - `git submodule update --init`
   - FMU[1/2].cpp are symlinks
     - copy the submodule files over the links (text files) **OR**
-    - it may be necessary to turn symlinks = true in .git/config
+    - it may be necessary to turn `symlinks = true` in `.git/config`.
     - it may be necessary to have installed git with enable symlinks.
-    - it may be necessary to clone or run "git reset HEAD --hard" as administrator
+    - it may be necessary to clone or run "`git reset HEAD --hard`" as administrator
-- Open the project `FMIPlugin.uproject` by double-clicking the file.
+- Open the project `DemoUEFMIPlugin.uproject` by double-clicking the file.
 - When prompted, rebuild the project click `Yes`.
   - The project will build and then launch Unreal Engine.

-# Test Installation
+## Test Installation

 These examples use the `test.fmu` included in the repo.

-> For both levels, the user must replace the `M Path` variable of the actor component in the details panel with the path on your system to the `test.fmu` located at the root of the repo.
->
+The FMU provided will be extracted to a temporary folder called `fmus` at the top level of the UE project folder.

+> `test.fmu` is a [Lorenz System model](https://en.wikipedia.org/wiki/Lorenz_system) model created from the Modelica source code [test.mo](./src/test.mo)

 - `Level_0`
   - This level provides example blueprints (`BP_FMU`) demonstrating the automatic and manual options for simulating an FMU.
-  - `BP_FMU` implements the `A_FMU` class
+  - `BP_FMU` implements the `A_FMU` class.
 - `Level_1`
   - Simple use of  `A_FMU` and printing a variable to the screen via the level blueprint.

 # Known Issues

 - Currently only floats and booleans (i.e., 0/1) are supported variables in `A_FMU`.
+- Has not yet been tested on non-Windows OS.

 # License